Accessibility OptionsHigh Contrast Text Size

 As we have been chosen to be assessed as a ‘Type C’ organisation, SpunOut.ie strongly welcomes robust engagement with our stakeholders to ensure we are constantly in compliance with the letter and spirit of the Code’s principles.
 We will always make it a priority to address any and all shortcomings to our governance structures as promptly as possible.

-Around 70% of this was spent on staff-related costs.
-As an information hub, our main cost is employing the team of nine people who keep SpunOut.ie full of content, run our information campaigns, and advertise the service to new readers.
+The largest part of our spending was on staff-related costs.
+As an information hub, our main cost is employing the team of people who keep SpunOut.ie full of content, run our information campaigns, and advertise the service to new readers.

 SpunOut.ie is a triple-locked member of the Charities Institute Ireland.
 This means we are committed to best practice in transparency, accounting, fundraising and governance.